nf-core/tools/README.md

 * `--prompt`: Select the module version using a cli prompt.
 * `--sha <commit_sha>`: Install the module at a specific commit from the `nf-core/modules` repository.

-If you don't want to update certain modules or want to update them to specific versions, you can make use of the `.nf-core.yml` configuration file.
-For example, you can prevent the `star/align` module installed from `nf-core/modules` from being updated by adding the following to the `.nf-core.yml` file:
+If you want to guarantee that certain modules won't be installed into a pipeline, you can make use of the `.nf-core.yml` configuration file.
+For example, you can prevent the `star/align` from `nf-core/modules` from being installed by adding the following to the `.nf-core.yml` file:

 ```yaml
 install: